PaulRivier/kiwi/README.md

 # Documents reload

 Documents are reloaded on demand.
 From the web interface, click on the reload button.
-This will reload the database, not your brawser page.
+This will reload the database, not your browser page.
 You may need to hit your browser reload button as well.

 # Tags